A lot or a little?

 What's the story?

-In this romantic comedy set in London, the quiet life of sweet, bumbling Notting Hill bookseller William Thacker (Hugh Grant) is turned upside down after a chance encounter with American movie star Anna Scott Julia Roberts, who's in London for a film shoot.
-Constantly hounded by the paparazzi and rarely able to escape her entourage, Scott finds herself attracted to Thacker's adorably humble manner, simple life, and down-to-earth friends.
-Romance blooms between the unlikely pair, but Scott's fame poses serious challenges to the budding relationship, as does her on-again, off-again affair with arrogant actor boyfriend Jeff King (Alec Baldwin).
+In this romantic comedy set in London, the quiet life of sweet, bumbling Notting Hill bookseller William Thacker (Hugh Grant) is turned upside-down after a chance encounter with American movie star Anna Scott (Julia Roberts), who's in London for a film shoot.
+Constantly hounded by the paparazzi and rarely able to escape her entourage, Anna finds herself attracted to William's adorably humble manner, simple life, and down-to-earth friends.
+Romance blooms between the unlikely pair, but Anna's fame poses serious challenges to the budding relationship, as does her on-again, off-again affair with arrogant actor boyfriend Jeff King (Alec Baldwin).

 Is it any good?